 Both the above options you can apply for a 30/90/180 day single entry or 30/90/180 day multiple entry or even 1 year single or multiple entry.

-E-visa from 1 February 2017: Citizens from 40 countries will be eligible to apply for the e-visas starting on 1 February 2017:
+From 1 February 2017: Citizens from 40 countries will be eligible to apply for the e-visas starting on 1 February 2017:

 9. South Korea